 - Used oil can be strained and re-used several times.
 Only do the straining when the oil is completely cold.
 Stope it in a glass jar in a dark place.
 The lenght of storage and the number of times to re-use the oil depends on what has been cooked in it.
 For potatoes you can re-use the cooking oil up to 4-5 times.
 Adding extra new oil to already used oil in order to make it fresher is not recommended.

 - You might know this one but it doesn't hurt to say it again.
 Don't pour used oil in the sink, it will clog it.
 For example, chicken fat from chicken wings will stick to the inside of the pipes and collect even more garbage until it clog your pipes.
 Your municipality should have some information available in the telephone books about oil disposal.

 - Extra virgin olive oil is not very good for deep frying because it doesn't reach high temperatures.
 I don't want to deprive myself from the health benefits of the olive oil, so I mix it with sunflower oil and this does the trick.
 Coconut oil, on the other hand, is great but very expensive.
 So the same thing goes for the coconut oil.
 Mix it with sunflower oil or use a shallow frying method if possible to use less oil.
 And don't worry about the saturated fats in the coconut oil.
 These are not bad for your arteries.

-- Season deep fried food using sea salt or rock salt only.
+- Season deep fried food using sea salt or pink rock salt only.
 I consider those salts healthy because they can leave your body easily.
 I do not recommend the combination of table salt and fat.
 The sodium in table salt is not natural for us humans and on top of that there are some weird ingredients in it such as anticaking agents and aluminum.
 Sea salt is actually better for anything, not just deep fried foods.
 Cheers.